Robert Allan Jacobs: Life and career

-Robert Allan Jacobs was born September 16, 1905 in New York City to Harry Allan Jacobs, an architect, and Elsie (Wolf) Jacobs.
+Jacobs was born September 16, 1905, in New York City to Harry Allan Jacobs, an architect, and Elsie (Wolf) Jacobs.
 He was educated at Amherst College and at Columbia University, graduating from the latter in 1934.
 After graduation he traveled to Paris, where he worked in the studio of architect Le Corbusier during the winter of 1934–35.
 He then returned to the United States, where he joined the New York City office of Harrison & Fouilhoux.
 In the fall of 1935 Corbusier traveled to the United States for a lecture tour, and Jacobs served as his guide and interpreter from October to December.
 Jacobs then returned to Harrison, remaining with him until 1938, when he joined the firm of Ely Jacques Kahn, a close friend of his late father.
 He became a junior partner in 1939 and a full partner in 1941 in the reorganized Kahn & Jacobs.
 Among their first works as partners was the Municipal Asphalt Plant (1944).
 Jacobs claimed credit for the design, which he based on the work of engineer Eugène Freyssinet.
 Otherwise the firm built on their previous reputation for the design of large office buildings.
 These, designed both independently and with others, include: